numfocus/getting-started-with-open-source/open_source_stories.md

   - Quantitative Finance, Data Science Enthusiast
 - **Have I contributed to open source:**
   - Short answer: No
-  - Except for asking questions on Stackoverflow
+  - Except for asking questions on Stack Overflow
   - And promote Open Source on any medium I get.
 - **My Skills to Share:**
   - Python, R, Git